kritishn143/sellerscore/README.md

 ## Contact

-For any inquiries or concerns regarding this document, please contact us at workforkritish@gmail.com .
+For any inquiries or concerns regarding this document, please contact us at:

+workforkritish@gmail.com
+connectwithakreeti@gmail.com